-In addition to being restorative, high-quality sleep supports long-term health, helping to ward off things like weight gain, diabetes, increased inflammation, heart disease and cognitive conditions, according to a 2017 literature review in the journal Sleep Medicine Clinics.
+In addition to being restorative, high-quality sleep supports long-term health, helping ward off concerns such as weight gain, diabetes, increased inflammation, heart disease, and cognitive impacts, according to a 2017 literature review in the journal Sleep Medicine Clinics.

 Even better, you might be able to encourage sweeter dreams starting tonight.
 Read on for science-backed tips and insights from leading sleep specialists.